Five amazing things we did when we visited Olimpos Kemer

 Just down the coast from Kemer is this lovely coastal village of Olimpos and the ancient site of Olimpos Antik Kenti from Roman and Lycian times.
 We got there by hiring a car from Europcar in Kemer for the day at a cost of £30 for 24 hrs, total bargain.

-5 cool things to do at Olimpos Antik Kenti
+5 cool things we did at Olimpos Antik Kenti

 Explore Olimpos town